timschmidt/bailingwire/readme.md

 # Bailingwire Device Control Firmware

+Bailingwire uses a powerful hardware abstraction model to provide per-axis runtime reconfigurable geometry, feedback, and control algorithms for a wide variety of actuators, sensors, and other hardware.

+## Goals
+ - near 100% runtime reconfigurability
+ - support hot pluggable hardware
+ - per-axis configurable geometry (cartesian, delta, polar, etc.)
+ - support for boards with standardized connectors like GROVE
+ - first-class support for closed-loop servo and/or stepper control
+ - no hard-coded policy (movement rules, overheat protection, etc.), but support for dynamically constructing it

-## Structure:
+## Structure
 ### Core
  - Configured at compile time
  - Microcontroller-specific
  - Board-specific
  - Hardware-agnostic high-level device interfaces
  - transparent unit conversion

 ### Driver
  - a struct containing data and pointers to one or more functions.
  - when the struct is allocated in memory, initialized, and a pointer to it is added to the driver list, it's loaded.
  - first byte is a DEVICE_TYPE identifier
  - second byte is a function pointer to an initialization function
  - followed by device class specific interface function pointers and data at defined offsets
  - followed by driver specific data and function pointers at undefined offsets
  - each driver provides one, and consumes one or more of these pre-defined function pointer interfaces
  - device function cascades from the most abstract device interfaces to the most hardware-specific.
  - standard interfaces defined for GPIO, serial, PWM, ADC, I2C, 1Wire, EEPROM, various I/O expansion ICs, networking ICs, motor control ICs, motors, pumps, solenoids, lights, heaters, fans, servos, sensors (flow, conductivity, ph, light, humidity, temperature, accellerometers, etc.)
  - configurable at run time

 ### Feedback
  - comsumed by the i/o interrupt handler
  - i/o interrupt handler runs when a hardware interrupt happens (a pin changes state, or serial packet is recieved, etc.)
  - the i/o interrupt handler passes calls the 'state-change' function pointed to by the feedback struct
  - the state-change function performs a driver-specific calculation and updates/returns? the associated axis' position

 ### Control
  - algorithms for determining when a machine should act based on sensor input
  - regulate air/fluid flow, temperature, concentrations in fluids, light intensity, voltage, etc.
  - configurable per-axis, at runtime

 ### Coordinates
  - provide function pointers with compatible interfaces to convert from cartesian coordinates (used in the core kinematic models) and per-axis native coordinates in real, automatically converted to per-axis native units

 ### Service
  - runs in the idle loop

 Todo: